NEW ZEALAND

 Jesus answered, "Everyone who drinks this water will be thirsty again, but whoever drinks the water I give him will never thirst.
 Indeed, the water I give him will become in him a spring of water welling up to eternal life."

-"I composed 'To Aroha Ano' from an inspiration on one of my many climbs - 65 to be exact - up my beloved Mountain Hikurangi.
+'To Aroha Ano' came to me from an inspiration on one of my many climbs - 65 to be exact - up my beloved Mountain Hikurangi.

 After explaining some of the phenomena, magic and sacredness of our Mountain, I jokingly said to him, "Shall we immortalize our sacred Mountain in a song to remember this time and place?"